The Run Excel Calculation Model action step takes a set of inputs and iterates through an Excel workbook to generate the specified outputs.

 a.
 Type in an SQL Query that you require.
 To use the conditions specified in your input data, you will need to provide the column number (offset by -1) and wrap it round "{}" brackets.

-For example, if you require your query to use the first column of input data range as a condition, your query may look like the following.
+For example, if you require your query to use the first column of the input data range as a condition, your query may look like the following.

-In the case above Col2 is a text column so the {0} is wrapped with single quotes.
+Col2 is a text column in the case above, so the {0} is wrapped with single quotes.
 Single quotes are not needed for numeric columns.

-- You can enter multiple column numbers instead of just one, using a comma delimited list of column numbers
+- You can enter multiple column numbers instead of just one using a comma-delimited list of column numbers

 5. Specify the parameters for each action.
 These checkboxes are self-explanatory and dependent on user preference.